Lawsuits Allege That Depo-Provera Causes Meningiomas

 What to Expect

-Your lawsuit will involve gathering detailed medical records, securing expert testimony, and establishing a clear link between your use of Depo-Provera and the diagnosis of meningioma.
+Your lawsuit will involve gathering detailed medical records, securing expert testimony, and establishing a clear link between your use of Depo-Provera and the diagnosis of meningioma, or a different type of brain or spinal tumor.
 Your attorney will guide you through each step, including settlement negotiations or going to trial if necessary.

 Contact Us for a Free Case Review